naveensep14/smartbuds/README.md

 **Made with ❤️ for learning and education!**

-*SmartBuds - Where learning is fun and exciting!* 🌟 # Updated for deployment
+*SuccessBuds - Where learning is fun and exciting!* 🌟 # Updated for deployment